- 2-day Mt Fuji, Fujiyama Onsen Hot Springs and Fuji-Q Highland tour from Tokyo

 Take a relaxing retreat next door to your hotel at the Fujiyama Onsen Hot Springs, soaking in their indoor or outdoor traditional wooden baths fed by natural hot springs.
 If you’d like a view of Mt Fuji over dinner, the restaurant at the onsen has a good one.
 Or pop over to the Fujiyama Museum where you’ll find paintings and illustrations of Mt Fuji.
 Both the Fujiyama Onsen Hot Springs and Fujiyama Museum entrance tickets are included in your tour.

-Enjoy a Japanese or Western-style breakfast buffet at your hotel before you head over to Fuji-Q Highland – your tour package includes early admission to this popular amusement park.
+You will start your day by heading over to Fuji-Q Highland – your tour package includes early admission to this popular amusement park.
 If you love roller coasters, you’ll find plenty of thrills on Fuji-Q Highland’s hair-raising rides – the four main ones have set world records!

 Fujiyama was the world's tallest and fastest roller coaster when it opened in 1996; with a height of 259 feet (79 meters), it reaches a speed of 81 miles per hour (130 km per hour).